ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/documents/get.dotnet.markdown

-# Client API : Documents : Get
+# Commands : Documents : Get

 There are few methods that allow you to retrieve documents from a database:
 - [Get](../../../client-api/commands/documents/get#get)